tigerabrodi/data-structures-and-algorithms/README.md

 ### Get

-Getting an element by index is O(n) linear time.
+Get an element by index is O(n) linear time.
 This is because the computer has to traverse each node in the linked list.
-We can't just access the memory address of the element directly.
-We have to traverse by jumping pointer to pointer.

 ### Set

-Setting an element by index is also O(n) linear time.
+Set an element by index is O(n) linear time.
+This is because the computer has to traverse each node in the linked list.

+### Init

+### Copy

+Copy is O(n) linear time.

+### Traverse

+Copy is O(n) linear time.

-### Initialize
+### Insert

-Initializing a linked list is O(1) constant time.
-This is because we only have to initialize the head of the linked list.
+Insert is O(n) linear time.
+This is because the computer has to traverse each node in the linked list.
+Find the node and then change the pointers.

+### Delete

+Copy is O(n) linear time.

 ## Array in memory